-Last year I received an email from my son’s 3rd grade teacher.
-The subject line read, “Math support needed at home.”
-The email went on to explain that M. seemed to be struggling with multiplication.
-His teacher wanted to know, “Could we work with him on the times tables at home?”
+Recently I received an email from my son’s teacher with the subject line, “Math support needed at home.”
+Their message explained that M. seemed to be struggling with multiplication.
+“Could you work with him on the times tables at home?” his teacher asked.

 “What don’t you like about them?”
-I asked, assuming he was going to say that it was too much math to do in a minute, or that he was getting hung up on 7×7 or 7×8 (to this day the sevens trip me up).
+I asked.
+But even as he spoke, my hypothesis was already forming.
+I expected him to say it was too much math to do in a minute.
+Or he might confess that he was struggling to remember the answers to 7×7 or 7×8 – I must admit, to this day the sevens trip me up.

 But this was not the answer I received.